|Round||Nomination Deadline for programs||Notification by|

 Programs may nominate up to six admitted applicants per round.
 Any nominee not selected for funding in the first round may be resubmitted again for consideration in the second round.

 Because the function of the award is to diversify the learning environment and advance the scholarly excellence of programs, programs must provide a Letter of Support from the Department Head for each nominee detailing the way(s) in which a nominee has the potential to contribute a new or different perspective to the learning environment and therefore field.
-A template is provided here.
+Please use the template provided here (pdf) -OR- here (docx).
 For support on defining social identities, click here.
+Unsure of how to identify "underrepresentation" -or- what to prioritize in the 250-word limit?
+Click here for a general guide.

 Programs are encouraged to notify recruits of nominations.
 A template is provided here.